Execution of Saddam Hussein

-Saddam Hussein, a former president of Iraq, was executed on 30 December 2006.
-Saddam was sentenced to death by hanging, after being convicted of crimes against humanity by the Iraqi Special Tribunal for the Dujail massacre—the killing of 148 Iraqi Shi'ites in the town of Dujail, in 1982, in retaliation against an attempt on his life.
+Saddam Hussein, the former president of Iraq, was executed on 30 December 2006.
+Saddam was sentenced to death by hanging, after being convicted of crimes against humanity by the Iraqi Special Tribunal for the Dujail massacre—the killing of 148 Iraqi Shi'ites in the town of Dujail, in 1982, in retaliation for a purported assassination attempt on Saddam.

 The Iraqi government released an official video of his execution, showing him being led to the gallows, and ending after the hangman's noose was placed over his head.
 International public controversy arose when a mobile phone recording of the hanging showed him surrounded by a contingent of his countrymen, who jeered him in Arabic and praised the Shia cleric Muqtada al-Sadr, and his subsequent fall through the trap door of the gallows.

 Saddam's body was returned to his birthplace of Al-Awja, near Tikrit, on 31 December and was buried near the graves of other family members.

+Kurds in Iraqi Kurdistan marked the period from 30 December 2006 to 1 January 2007 as a three-day Eid celebration commemorating the execution of Saddam Hussein, consisting of Eid al-Adha and the New Year.

 Background

 After being sentenced to death by an Iraqi court, Saddam asked to be executed by firing squad instead of hanging, claiming it as the lawful military capital punishment and citing his former position of commander-in-chief of the Iraqi military.
 This request was denied by the court.
 Two days before the execution, a letter written by Saddam appeared on the Arab Socialist Ba'ath Party website.
-In the letter, he urged the Iraqi people to unite, and not to hate the people of countries that invaded Iraq, like the United States, but instead the decision-makers.
+In the letter, he urged the Iraqi people to unite, and not to hate the people of countries that invaded Iraq, such as the United States, but instead those countries' decision makers.
 He said he was ready to die as a martyr and that he was at peace with his death sentence.
 Hours before the execution, Saddam ate his last meal, of chicken and rice with a cup of hot water with honey.

 Execution

 Time and place

 Saddam was executed by hanging about 05:50 UTC +03:00 on the first day of Eid al-Adha (30 December 2006).
-Reports conflicted as to the exact time of the execution, with some sources reporting the time as 06:00, 06:05, or some, as late as 06:10.
+Reports conflicted as to the exact time of the execution, with some sources reporting the time as 06:00, 06:05, or some as late as 06:10.

 The execution took place at the joint Iraqi-U.S. military base Camp Justice, in Kazimain, a north-eastern suburb of Baghdad.
 Contrary to initial reports, Saddam was executed alone, not at the same time as his co-defendants Barzan Ibrahim al-Tikriti and Awad Hamed al-Bandar, who were executed on 15 January 2007.
 Saddam's cousin Ali Hassan al-Majid was also sentenced to death and was hanged on 25 January 2010.